‘SNL’: Donald Trump Mocked For ‘Golden Showers’ Scandal With Epic Bathroom Jokes

-Talk about a stellar comeback from a winter haitus!
+Talk about a stellar comeback from a winter hiatus!
 The talented cast of Saturday Night Live was clearly prepared for the first show of the new year on Jan.
 14, opening with a politically charged sketch that still has audiences laughing.
 Alec Baldwin, 58, reprised his role of Donald Trump, 70, appearing at his first press conference as President-Elect.
-Of course, the rumors about him hiring Russian prostitutes to perform a “golden showers” show were addressed.
+Of course, they addressed the rumors about him hiring Russian prostitutes to perform a “golden showers” show.
 Donald responds, “I’m not talking about the pee-pee.
 Because it didn’t happen.
 It wasn’t as cool as it sounds.”
-Donald then plays into their jokes, saying, “I’m going to bring back a thick stream of jobs!”
+He then plays into their jokes, saying, “I’m going to bring back a thick stream of jobs!”

 He continued, “This country will be literally showered with jobs.
 I’m a major wiz at jobs.
 This will be a golden opportunity for me as President to make a big splash!”
 Fans were treated to a plethora of hot topics, since they also brought up Donald’s “fake news” quip to CNN, as well as when he called Buzzfeed a “failing pile of garbage.”
 Considering that his inauguration is days away, it only added more fuel to the fire.
 Alec whose been praised for his portrayal of the President-Elect also has a few things up his sleeve when it comes to the Jan.
 21 episode.
 “We’re gonna play him the day after the inauguration; I’m doing SNL the day after the inauguration,” he revealed to Extra.
 “Trump is our head writer.
 He just hands it to us in a basket with a big bow on it every day.”